Wednesday, July 06, 2022

 4. Reich, W T. The "Wider View": Andre Hellegers Passionate, Integrating Intellect and the Creation of Bioethics.
 Kennedy Institute of Ethics Journal .
 Volume 9, Number 1, March 1999.

-5. KATZ, J. Experimentation with human beings.
+5. Katz, J. Experimentation with human beings.
 New York.
 Russel Sage Foundation.1972.

 6. Beauchamps, T. L. and Walters, LeRoy.
 Contemporary issues in Bioethics.
 Belmont, California, Wadsworth Publishing Company.2 ed.
 1982.